cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 }
 ```

+If you want to add more coins to a blockchain, you can do so manually in the `~/.basecoin/genesis.json` before
+you start the blockchain for the first time.

 Accounts are serialized and stored in a Merkle tree under the key
 `base/a/<address>`, where `<address>` is the address of the account.
 Typically, the address of the account is the 20-byte `RIPEMD160` hash of the